Vyral/base-template/_posts/2023-02-24-tulsa-looks-good-on-your-with-garden-deva-sculpture-company.md

 In the market for some whimsical garden art??
 You’re in luck, because this week Tulsa Looks Good on You is highlighting, Garden Deva Sculpture Company!

-Jennie had a chance to chat with co-owner, Bobby Babcock, to hear about the evolution of Garden Deva, since founder, Lisa Regan sold the business in 2017.&nbsp;*Spoiler alert*&nbsp;it ends with a love story 💕.
+Jennie had a chance to chat with co-owner, Bobby Babcock, to hear about the evolution of Garden Deva, since founder, Lisa Regan sold the business in 2017. *Spoiler alert* it ends with a love story 💕.

 Located at 1326 E 3rd Street, this shop sparks the imagination the minute you step in the door!
 Garden Deva offers an array of pieces from large sculptures all the way down to a small piece to decorate your garden pot.
 With a variety of events, attendees have the opportunity to sip wine and create a wind chime with friends.
 Or maybe you want to stretch your creativity a bit further with their beginner or intermediate metal sculpture workshops.